-SCHOOL IMPROVEMENT PLAN/GOALS
+2019-20 SCHOOL IMPROVEMENT PLAN/GOALS

-- Longitudinally increase the number of students achieving levels 2, 3, or 4 in the 6th, 7th, and 8th grade English Language Arts. - Increase the number of students achieving levels 2, 3, or 4 in 6th, 7th, and 8th grade Math/Algebra. - Increase the number of students achieving levels 2, 3, or 4 in 8th grade Science/HONORS Science and maintain the number of students achieving levels 2, 3, or 4 in 8th grade Social Studies. - Provide a positive, orderly, safe, and supportive learning environment for all students and staff. - Provide a variety of educational activities that engage parents and stakeholders.
+Longitudinally increase the number of students achieving levels 2, 3, or 4 in the 6th, 7th, and 8th grade English Language Arts and Lexile bands within and above grade level.

+Increase the number of students achieving levels 2, 3, or 4 in 6th, 7th, and 8th grade Math/Algebra on the GMAS

+Increase positive, consistent, and meaningful communication with all stakeholders.